 Tips for Being a Wildlife-Friendly Driver

 - If you are a driver of a car, then it’s not always possible to be 100% safe, but here are some good tips to help.

 - Drive at the recommended speed limits, and use your dim lights if you come across wildlife, so as not to startle.

 - Keep a wildlife rescue kit in your car, and the number of your local wildlife rescue team (or failing that your vet).
 The police will come out for large casualties like deer, as it’s also a hazard for humans).

 - Don’t drop litter out of your car, as this attracts scavengers.
 If killed, they (like birds) then become targets for larger mammals, who are also at risk.
 If you eat crisps in your car, buy a car trash bag, and empty out later on.
-Use a car ashtray if you smoke in your car, don’t drop cigaette butts out of the window.
+Use a car ashtray if you smoke in your car, don’t drop cigarette butts out of the window.

 - Be extra alert at dawn and dusk, when wildlife come out to feed.
 If you see one deer, there will be others.

 - If you see wildlife in front of you, use your brakes (not wheel) to avoid swerving.
 If you are going to crash, crouch down low in your seat, as a deer’s body will crush your roof (then call the vet and wildlife rescue, and the police).
 To avoid a head-on hit, aim for where the animal is leaving, not to where he/she is headed.
-Experts say to let up the brake just before you hit a creature, to rise the front end, and less chance of the animal coming through your windscreen, which could harm both you and the animal.
+Experts say to let up the brake just before you hit a creature, to rise the front end, and less chance of the animal coming through the windscreen, which could harm you and the animals.

 - Keep your car in good working order, so your brakes and lights work well.
 Clean your windshield weekly (inside and out) and more if you smoke.
 Keep your windscreen wiper blades in good order.